xfetus/pe/software/ros/openzen/README.md

 ```

+3. List topics
-* open a new terminal to test available axis
+open a new terminal to test available axis
 ```
 rostopic list
 /imu1/data